WinXP655/quickchat/README.md

 3. Host send its name in same format.
 4. Chat starts.

-It also supports custom ping:
-1. Send "QCPING" or its XORed version to remote side.
-2. If you receive "QCPONG" or its XORed version, then remote side is active
-3. Note that both sides should know both commands.
-*Host and client side can delete logs/history at any time, it is stored only locally*.
+> Host and client side can delete logs/history at any time, it is stored only locally.\
+> **Note:** QCS is a virtual protocol.
+It does not exist without QC Plaintext.
+When QCS is enabled, all data is XORed before being sent, and no plaintext data leaves the application.

 ## Changelog
 Read CHANGELOG.md.